 What does it take to convert to a Single Disk?

 Checkout the information below on what's needed and let us know if you have any further questions!

 You have to get a MORE powerful single caliper.
 Dual disk bikes are usually heavier, thus this more powerful caliper is a must!
 We recommend a 6 piston caliper for this which can be purchased from us in the HHI 6 Piston Caliper, JayBrake, or the PM 6 Piston Caliper, all of which have the power to stop your bike.

-A - Yes, you can...
-But it is not recommended because 4 piston calipers do not have all the stopping power needed.
+You can, but it is not recommended as 4 piston calipers do not have the stopping power needed to be safely reliable.

 Yes. but the 13" rotor has much better heat dispersion and stopping power, making it the much safer, smarter choice.